Dipeptidyl Peptidase-4 (DPP-4)

 4. Off-Target Considerations

-Dipeptidyl peptidase-8 (DPP-8) and dipeptidyl peptidase-9 (DPP-9) are members of the same gene family as DPP-4, and share high primary/secondary/tertiary/quaternary structure and functional similarity with DPP-4 (Liu et al., 2014).
+The dipeptidyl peptidase-8 (DPP-8) and dipeptidyl peptidase-9 (DPP-9) share high structural and functional similarity with DPP-4 (Liu et al., 2014).
 Both enzymes are ~25% identical to DPP-4 at the amino acid level.
 They do, however, differ from DPP-4 in terms of cellular locations.
 Both are cytosolic enzymes, whereas DPP-4 is processed by the Golgi apparatus and displayed on the surface of the cell where both GIP and GLP-1 act (Lankas et al., 2005).

 Not surprisingly, a subset of DPP-4 inhibitors evaluated during pre-clinical development were found to suppress DPP-8 and/or DPP-9 activity, causing severe toxicities, including weakened T cell activation and proliferation, impaired preadipocyte differentiation (Han et al., 2015), enlarged lymph nodes, splenomegaly, etc. DPP-4 inhibitors in clinical use today exhibit little or no binding to either DPP-8 or DPP-9.